-The master node uses PXE image for RHCOS after the bootstrap node.
-The PXE boot process must use master.ign information as part of PXE boot parameter to install the RHCOS on this node.
+The master node uses the iPXE image for RHCOS after the bootstrap node.
+The iPXE boot process must use the master.ign information as part of the iPXE boot parameter to install the RHCOS on this node.
 The root user is not active by default in RHCOS.
 So, root login is not available.
 Instead, log in as the core user.